AEW Worlds End lineup: Championship matches and the Continental Classic finals set for the final pay-per-view event of 2025 - Pro Wrestling Dot Net

 The following matches are advertised for the AEW Worlds End pay-per-view that will be held on Saturday, December 27, in Chicago, Illinois, at NOW Arena.

--Samoa Joe vs. Swerve Strickland vs. Hangman Page in a three-way for the AEW World Championship
+-Samoa Joe vs. Swerve Strickland vs. Hangman Page vs. MJF in a four-way for the AEW World Championship

 -Kris Statlander vs. Jamie Hayter for the AEW Women’s Championship